Atomian: The powerful cognitive software that thinks, works like the human brain

 Evolution and future

-Since the company was formed in early 2014, Atomian has opened four funding rounds to maintain the company and start hiring engineers.
-The company is preparing for another funding round with a target of €5 million.
+Since the company was formed in early 2014, Atomian has tapped external funding over four rounds to maintain the business and increase hiring.
+It currently has a staff of 12, of which more than half are engineers.
+The company is preparing for another funding round with a target to raise €5 million.

 Focused on growth in a sector that grows annually by almost a third of the volume of the previous year, Atomian wants to reach as many customers as possible.
 The next step will be internationalization.